B1NLAMA/ECS163FINALPROJECT/README.md

   3. Allow multiple selections.
   4. I have to allow it to filter the parallel coordinates
 TODO:
-  1. Improve the multiple selection error
+  1. Improve the multiple selection error (maybe next time)

 ### Parallel Coordinates
  1. I have plotted the parallel coordinates chart.